-The keyword argument influences can be used to report specific influences.
+The argument influences can be used to select the influences are that reported.

-The keyword argument key sets the sequence ordering to use the component of uncertainty or the label, respectively, u or label.
+The argument key can be used to order the sequence by the component of uncertainty or the label (u or label).

-The keyword argument reverse controls the sense of ordering.
+The argument reverse controls the sense of ordering.

-The keyword argument trim can be used to set the minimum relative magnitude of components returned.
-Components of uncertainty greater than trim times the largest component returned will be reported.
+The argument trim can be used to set a minimum relative magnitude of components returned.
 Set trim=0 for a complete list.

-The keyword argument max_number can be used to restrict the number of components returned.
+The argument max_number can be used to restrict the number of components returned.